Carbon Footprint 2024: the Exelite Group further reduces its emissions

 Looking ahead: the value of change

-Environmental challenges remain, but the Exelite Group faces the future with an increasingly structured and integrated approach.
-Among the priorities for 2025 are supply chain mapping, the adoption of eco-designcriteria, and the gradual reduction of production process impacts.
-For Liu Jo, sustainability remains a matter of identity, a way to live and express beauty in harmony with the planet, with the belief that every gesture, every collection and every innovation can contribute to a more balanced and conscious future.
+For Liu Jo, sustainability remains a choice of identity: a way of experiencing beauty in harmony with the planet, with the belief that every action, every collection, and every innovation can contribute to a more balanced and conscious future.